UXSoc/uxsoc-apps-cms/src/pages/index.md

         title: Project Manager (Flagship Project)
       - description: >-
-          * In-charge of ideation and content creation with regards to program planning and flow
+          * In-charge of ideation and content creation with regards to program planning and flow, and create spiels of the host

           * To create programs and activities that are best suited for an online platform (as of now)

           * Must be a creative thinker that can implement fresh and new ideas for the programs for each event

-          * Create spiels of the hosts

           * Must be flexible and can easily revise any program changes
         title: Programs Head (Flagship Project)